-Azure Batch processing began with mainframe computers and punch cards.
+Batch processing began with mainframe computers and punch cards.
 Today it still plays a central role in business, engineering, science, and other pursuits that require running lots of automated tasks—processing bills and payroll, calculating portfolio risk, designing new products, rendering animated films, testing software, searching for energy, predicting the weather, and finding new cures for disease.
 Previously only a few had access to the computing power for these scenarios.
-With Azure, that power is available to you when you need it, without a massive capital investment.
+With Azure Batch, that power is available to you when you need it, without any capital investment.

 You use a workstation today, maybe a small cluster, or you wait in a queue to run your jobs.
 What if you had access to 16 cores, 100 cores, 10,000 cores, or even 100,000 cores when you needed them, and only had to pay for what you used?
 With Batch you can.
 Avoid the bottlenecks and waiting that limit your imagination.
 What could you do on Azure that you can’t do today?

-Batch takes care of starting a pool of compute virtual machines for you when you’re ready to run a job, installing applications and staging data, running jobs with as many tasks as you have, identifying failures and re-queuing work, and scaling down the pool as work completes.
+When you're ready to run a job, Batch starts a pool of compute virtual machines for you, installing applications and staging data, running jobs with as many tasks as you have, identifying failures and re-queuing work, and scaling down the pool as work completes.
 You have control over scale to meet deadlines, manage costs, and run at the right scale for your application.

-Batch lets your processing happen on demand, not on a pre-defined schedule.
-Let your users run jobs on the cloud when they need to.
-You can easily provide them a solution with Batch and manage who can access it and how many resources they can use, and ensure that requirements such as encryption are met.
-Rich monitoring helps you to know what’s going and identify problems.
+Batch processes jobs on demand, not on a pre-defined schedule, so users run jobs in the cloud when they need to.
+Manage who can access Batch and how many resources they can use, and ensure that requirements such as encryption are met.
+Rich monitoring helps you to know what’s going on and identify problems.
 Detailed reporting helps you track usage.